-This blog post will address the question of whether or not a felon can get a Nevada gaming license.
+The issue is whether or not a felon can get a Nevada gaming license.

-- What is a Nevada Gaming License?
+- What Is a Nevada Gaming License?

 - How to Get a Nevada Gaming License